foomet/NeTIF/README.md

 3) Execute the notebook files in the listed step order.
 A brief description of each file's purpose is given here:
     * Step 1: Produces the preprocessed flow-based dataset for the given dataset.
     * Step 2: Generates the required *labelled_pcap_csv* files.
     * Step 3: Generates data using the NeTIF data transform.
+This is where algorithm 1 is executed, and where parameter P can be changed.
     * Step 4: Trains and validates a CNN model on the data from step 3.
 Be sure to rename the file path to the one chosen in step 3.

 ### 2. CNN-Trans-1